MykhailoVobolis/learn-lingo/README_EN.md

 - **Search for Tutors:** Users can browse through a wide range of language tutors.
 - **Tutor Reviews:** Access thousands of reviews from other students to help in decision-making.
 - **Responsive Design:** The application is optimized for mobile, tablet, and desktop devices.
+Markup from 320px to 1440px.
 - **Favorites:** Users can add their preferred tutors to a favorites list.
 - **Booking System:** Book a session with a tutor directly from the app.